Pulling on a carbon nanotube¶

 The delete_atoms command randomly deletes \(2\,\%\) of the atoms from the rdel group (i.e. about 10 atoms).

 Figure: CNT with 10 randomly deleted atoms.
+The 10 deleted atoms were chosen randomly from the central part of the CNT.

-The molecular dynamics
+The molecular dynamics¶

 reset_atoms id sort yes